1

 #FFFFFF

-This resource is for long-term care facilities considering therapeutic treatments for residents with a current diagnosis of mild-to-moderate COVID-19 and who are at high risk for progression to severe COVID-19, including hospitalization or death.
+This resource is for long-term care facilities considering therapeutic antiviral treatments for residents with a current diagnosis of mild-to-moderate COVID-19 and are at high risk for progression to severe COVID-19, including hospitalization or death.

-What are COVID-19 treatments?
+What are COVID-19 therapeutic treatments?

-COVID-19 treatments are antiviral medications that can help prevent severe illness for people who get infected with COVID-19.
+COVID-19 therapeutic treatments are antiviral medications that can help prevent severe illness for people who get infected with COVID-19.
 The Food and Drug Administration (FDA) authorized or approved several treatments for certain patients with COVID-19.
-To learn more about different types of COVID-19 treatment, visit our COVID-19 medicine and information about outpatient COVID-19 therapeutics for health care providers pages.
+To learn more about different types of COVID-19 treatment, visit our COVID-19 medicine and information about outpatient COVID-19 therapeutics for health care providers webpages.

 Who can receive outpatient COVID-19 treatments?